 You do have a choice – we’re not looking for instant gratification.
 We’re looking for a long life full of epic winning.

 Okay!
 You’re finally ready to start making some changes, but you’re not quite sure what you’re going to change or how you’re going to change it.

 If you are interested in losing ONE pound per week, you need to be eating 500 fewer calories per day (or burning 500 calories more per day).
 Optimally, your 500 calorie deficit per day would come from a combination of increased exercise and decreased calorie intake.
 But let us say for today that you’re going to focus on eating 500 fewer calories per day.

 I HIGHLY recommend you spend the next three to four days tracking your calorie intake.
 And I mean track EVERYTHING YOU EAT.

 But counting calories is tedious, right?
 And who has time to calculate all of that?
 Right?
 Luckily, there’s this thing called the Internet – sign up for a calorie tracking site and start tracking!

 Now, once you have a few days under your belt, take a look back and determine an average of what you’ve been eating and how many total calories you’ve been eating daily.

 To lose a pound a week, knock 500 calories out of that diet per day.
 If you want to lose half a pound a week, you’ll need to reduce your intake by 250 calories per day.
 It might mean one less snack, ordering a smaller lunch, or cutting back on soda.
-If you track calories for a few days and you don’t lose weight, you’re probably underestimating how you much food you eat.

 It is the most easy-to-understand method of weight loss.
 You still eat all of the same foods; you have to adjust how much you are eating those same foods.